ARINC 818: Background

 In aircraft, an ever-increasing amount of information is supplied in the form of images, this information passes through a complex video system before reaching cockpit displays.
 Video systems include: infrared and other wavelength sensors, optical cameras, radar, flight recorders, map/chart systems, synthetic vision, image fusion systems, heads-up displays (HUD) and heads-down primary flight and multifunction displays, video concentrators, and other subsystems.
 Video systems are used for taxi and take-off assist, cargo loading, navigation, target tracking, collision avoidance, and other critical functions.

 ARINC 818 (ADVB) is a Fibre Channel (FC) protocol that builds on FC-AV (Fibre Channel Audio Video, defined in ANSI INCITS 356-2002), which was used extensively on video systems in the F-18 and the C-130AMP.
 Although FC-AV has been used on numerous programs, each implementation has been unique.
 ARINC 818 provides an opportunity to standardize high-speed video systems and has since been adopted by a number of high-profile commercial and military aerospace programs, including the A400M, A350XWB, B787, KC-46A, C-130, KF-X, Comac C919, and numerous other programs.
 ARINC 818 is also common in avionics suites, such as Proline Fusion by Rockwell Collins, and the TopDeck by Thales.

 Overview of ARINC 818 protocol

 ARINC 818 (Avionics Digital Video Bus) is a point-to-point, 8b/10b-encoded (or 64B/66B for higher speeds) serial protocol for transmission of video, audio, and data.
 The protocol is packetized but is video-centric and very flexible, supporting an array of complex video functions including the multiplexing of multiple video streams on a single link or the transmission of a single stream over a dual link.
 Four different synchronization classes of video are defined, from simple asynchronous to stringent pixel synchronous systems.

 ARINC 818 (ADVB) is unidirectional, and does not require handshaking.

-ARINC 818 (ADVB) has 15 defined speeds—from 1Gbit/s to 28Gbit/s.
+ARINC 818 (ADVB) has 15 defined speeds—from 1 Gbit/s to 28 Gbit/s.

 Each ADVB project requires an Interface Control Document (ICD).
 Shared among all project members, the ICD ensures interoperability, reduces the implementation magnitude, and defines: